every ubuntu wallpaper

 Ubuntu 17.10 ‘Artful Aardvark’

-The return of the mascot!
-The Ubuntu 17.10 wallpaper was the first Ubuntu wallpaper to feature the codename animal since 2008.
-The aardvark — Ubuntu returned to the start of the alphabet for its codenames – was rendered from bisecting (I think that’d the right term) circles.
+The Ubuntu 17.10 ‘Artful Aardvark’ wallpaper was the first to feature artwork of the codename animal since 2008.
+The aardvark (Ubuntu went back to the start of the alphabet for codenames) is rendered using bisecting circles and is overlaid on the (now) familiar gradient.

 Ubuntu 18.04 LTS ‘Bionic Beaver’